HinanawiTS/DSC-180B-Presentation-Website/README.md

 To see our live website, visit: https://hinanawits.github.io/DSC-180B-Presentation-Website/

-To use our original infection estimator website (working prototype), visit: https://infection-risk-app.herokuapp.com/
+To use our original infection estimator application (working prototype), visit: https://infection-risk-app.herokuapp.com/